Font size

 Manufactured Home Park: Any property with three or more manufactured homes or manufactured home lots.
 See also Manufactured Home.

-Mixed Use: Any combination of residential, commercial, public, etc. may all be considered appropriate for co-location on one lot or in one area.
+Mixed Use: Any combination of residential, commercial, or public uses that may all be considered appropriate for co-location on one lot or in one area.

 Multi-family/Multi-unit Housing: A residential structure, or cluster of structures, with three or more housing units.

-Open Space Residential Development (OSRD): A form of residential subdivision that encourages and facilitates the maximization of protected open space by allowing housing units to be grouped on sites or lots with dimensions, frontages and setbacks reduced from conventional sizes.
+Open Space Residential Development (OSRD): A residential subdivision that encourages and maximizes protected open space by grouping housing units on sites or lots with dimensions, frontages, and setbacks reduced from conventional sizes.

 Learn More